PubInv/PIRCS-pubinv-respiration-control-standard/PIRCS.md

 license.
 However, you may not name any modification of this standard the "PIRCS" or "Public Invention Respiratory Control Standard".
-If you make a valuable extension or modification, we hope you will submit it back to us, and if we agree, we will auugment the standard and change the version number.
+If you make a valuable extension or modification, we hope you will submit it back to us, and if we agree, we will augment the standard and change the version number.

 ## Introduction